 This post may contain affiliate links.

 Yes, you can grow chillies from supermarket chillies, in fact, chillies are one of the best plants and food crops to grow from supermarket scraps.
 Our post tells you how to grow chillies from supermarket chillies, to save you money by growing your own food.
 You can grow edible plants indoors, or outside in raised beds, pots, or in the ground, we’ll tell you what you need to know.
+These hot peppers come in many varieties and are a good source of vitamins and minerals.
+Did you know that home grown food fresh from your garden has way more nutrients (and fewer chemicals) than supermarket bought food?
+Chillies are easy to grow and are a good first crop to grow if you’re new to food gardening.

-The chilies you grow from supermarket chillies may not grow true, this means you may get a different type of chilli than the parent fruit.
+The chillies you grow from supermarket chillies may not grow true, this means you may get a different type of chilli than the parent fruit.
 This can happen because of cross-pollenation but in my experience it’s rare, it doesn’t happen often at all.
 If this is something that bothers you spend a dollar or two on a packet of seeds.

-This of course depends on your location and the sun’s intensity.
+This, of course, depends on your location and the sun’s intensity.
 In cool climates, find a really warm sunny spot or a window that gets good sun.
 Indoors, grow lights will always help you grow bigger plants, faster, see them here.
 They’re very affordable and they work.
 I use this exact one.

 Grow Chillies From Supermarket Chillies

 This is how you grow chillies from supermarket chillies.
-Choose a chili that looks ripe and healthy from the supermarket.
+Choose a chilli that looks ripe and healthy from the supermarket.
 When you get home slit it open and scrape out the seeds with a knife.
 Set them to one side and let them dry out for a while, or you can plant them straight away.

-Chili seeds can be tricky to germinate and need quite warm temperatures.
+Chilli seeds can be tricky to germinate and need quite warm temperatures.
 For germination you need a temperature around 22 to 35C, that’s 75 to 95C.
-I actually use a heat mat to help chilies germinate in winter sometimes, one like this.
+I use a heat mat to help chilies germinate in winter sometimes, one like this.
 I also use heating devices like this to keep newly hatched chicks and keets warm, so it’s multi-purpose.

-You can germinate chili seeds on damp kitchen paper sealed inside a plastic bag and then transfer them to a soil or potting mix, or you can sew them directly into soil and water them in.
+You can germinate chilli seeds on damp kitchen paper sealed inside a plastic bag and then transfer them to a soil or potting mix, or you can sew them directly into soil and water them in.

 How deep to sew chili seeds?
 Plant them about 5mm, half a cm deep.
 That’s 3/16 inch for Americans.